DIDSR/DataPath/README.md

 ## Installation

-To set up the HistoArt environment, first clone this repository and navigate to the project directory:
+To set up the DataPath environment, first clone this repository and navigate to the project directory:

 ```bash
 git clone https://github.com/DIDSR/DataPath.git